-CONDITIONS OF THE ENVIRONMENT AFFECT THE CANDLE BURN.
+CONDITIONS OF THE ENVIRONMENT AFFECT THE CANDLE'S BURNING.

-THE SPOT WHERE THE CANDLE IS SET MUST BE PROTECTED.
+THE SPOT WHERE THE CANDLE IS USED CAN BE PROTECTED.

-In order to avoid the dye that’s left after the candle is burnt, using a candle holder is recommended.
+In order to avoid the dye that is conceivably left after the candle is burnt, using a candle holder is recommended.

 THE DIFFERENCE BETWEEN INDOOR AND OUTDOOR CANDLES IS THE THICKNESS OF THE WICK.

 Indoor candles are produced with thin wicks that are likely to be extinguished if used outside.
 Outdoor candles are produced with thicker wicks that will resist the outside conditions, however they can produce soot when used indoors.
 Therefore the usage area is a factor in candle's performance.

 BOTH INDOORS AND OUTDOORS, THE TEMPERATURE OF THE ENVIRONMENT WHERE THE CANDLE IS USED IS IMPORTANT.

 The candle will become distorted in direct contact with heat.
 Protect the candle from direct sunlight or any heating device.
 Conditions above 25°C might cause the candle to lose its figure or make it drip.